OpenDSA/OpenDSA/RST/en/Glossary.rst

    instance variable
       In :term:`object-oriented programming <object-oriented programming paradigm>`,
-      a synonym for :term:`data member`.
+      a synonym for :term:`data members`.

    integer function
       Any function whose input is an integer and whose output is an integer.
 It can be proved by
       :term:`diagonalization <diagonalization argument>` that the
       set of integer functions is :term:`uncountably infinite`.

    inter-sector gap
       On a disk drive, a physical gap in the data that occurs between the :term:`sectors <sector>`.
       This allows the :term:`I/O head` detect the end of the sector.

+   interface
+      An interface is a class-like structure that can only contain method signatures and fields.
+An interface cannot contain an implementation of the methods but only its signature (name, parameters and exceptions).

    intermediate code
       A step in a typical :term:`compiler` is to transform the